Why Using Facebook Is Important for Senior Living Communities

 Beyond the fact that Facebook holds the largest user base, Facebook also has incredible connection capability and functionality for reaching your audience.
 For example, Facebook Stories and Facebook Live enable businesses to reach their audiences in an informal way.
 When businesses use these features effectively, audiences look forward to tuning into the communication and keeping up with your business.

-To reach people researching senior care, you may host a Facebook Live event showcasing events at your senior care community.
+To reach people researching senior living, you may host a Facebook Live event showcasing events at your senior living community.
 For example, you could live-stream a social event or you could post short clips of the event on Facebook Stories.
 These types of live, impromptu shares can engage your audience via Facebook.
 Your content doesn’t have to be extensively planned, and it can bring more people through the door for tours.

 How to Use Facebook Effectively